RATTLESNAKE BITES IN CALIFORNIA

 There are four types of venomous snakes:

 The snakes with rigid fangs bite and hold their prey until it dies.
-The snakes with hinged fangs, such as the rattlers, will strike, release the prey, and then look for the dead body.
+The snakes with hinged fangs, such as the rattlers, will strike delivering their poison, release the prey, and then look for the dead body.

 Snake venom is highly complicated.
 At least 26 separate enzymes have been identified but some 10 enzymes appear common to all snake venoms (though in different concentrations).
 All snake bites are not equal.
 The quality of venom depends not only on the type of snake but on the season, the geographical region, the age of the snake, and how recently it has released venom previously.